norseto/go-k8s-dev-template/README.md

 # Kubernetes Environment
 ## Okteto
 The most convenient way to get Kubernetes runtime environment is [Okteto](https://okteto.com/) although you can use only your own namespae.
-Run `setup_okteto.sh` script with `-t [AccessKey]` and your okteto account.
+Run `setup_okteto.sh` script **in the container** with `-t [AccessKey]` and your okteto account.
 This script setup Kubernetes configuration file and launch.json

 ## AWS EKS and ECR
 AWS is the most major cloud provider.
 Therefore, there are likely to be many opportunities to use EKS and ECR.
-EKS cluster and ECR repository must already exist。Run `setup_aws.sh` script with `-c [ClusterName]`.
+EKS cluster and ECR repository must already exist。Run `setup_aws.sh` script with `-c [ClusterName]` **in the container**.
 This script setup Kubernetes configuration file and launch.json

 ## Azure AKS and ACR
 *TBD*